Open-Coding-Society/GameHub/navigation/safecomputing.md

 ## Popcorn Hack 1: Cookies

 - Open Developer Tools(fn + F12 -> Application -> Cookies)
-- Find cookie from one site and list in a blog:
+- Find cookie from one site and find:
     - Name, Value, Expiration Date
+    - Where the cookie came from(See if you can figure out which category that is)

 ![Cookies Hack](cookieshack.png)